Choosing Your Path: 9 Public Health Concentrations

 2. Disaster Management

-Disaster management focuses on relieving communities who are in crisis.
-Disaster management professionals help communities address an array of disaster scenarios, from fires to hurricanes to human-made disasters.
+Disaster management focuses on supporting communities in preparing for and mitigating crises.
+Disaster management professionals help communities address many disaster scenarios, from natural disasters, such as hurricanes, to human-made disasters, such as chemical spills.
 They prepare and refine emergency response plans in four phases: preparedness, response, recovery, and mitigation.
 Potential disaster management roles include emergency management director, general and operations manager, and social and community service manager.

 Description: Emergency management directors are responsible for creating the plans and procedures that communities use to prepare for disasters and emergencies.
-Their duties include leading response efforts during a natural or human-made disaster, which often requires them to collaborate with public safety and health officials.
-They also organize training, perform damage assessment, and coordinate federal funding applications.
+Their duties include leading response efforts during a natural or human-made disaster; this often requires them to collaborate with public safety and health officials.
+They also organize training, perform damage assessments, and coordinate federal funding applications.

 Typical workplace environments: Emergency management directors commonly work for local or state government agencies.
 Other potential employers include private corporations, healthcare providers, and colleges and universities.